 Fake it till you make it revolves around creating an image for the outside world that is NOT you.
 It forces you to pretend to become someone that is different from who you really are.

 The continuous presenting of false behaviors which are not in alignment with who you really are leaves you depressed, anxious and disconnect from your inner self.

 Instead of motivating yourself from a standpoint of “What kind of person do I want to be?” you motivate yourself from a profoundly limiting standpoint of “How do THEY perceive me?”

 Faking a different identity takes the power away from you and hands it over to THEM.

 You can only keep the deception for so long and eventually you well-crafted mask will fall and reveal that you are still you.
 And all the negative dominant paradigms that holding you back will take over.

-The fake it till you make it method does not work.
-If you are looking for long-lasting, authentic change in your life, there is another method you should be following instead.
+If you are looking for a long-lasting, authentic change in your life, then The mentality of fake it till you make it does not work.
+There is another method you should be following instead.

 Ignore Fake It Till You Make It and Tune into the Ideal Version of Who You Are

 Choose a vision for who you want to be, and take actions from that place.
 Imagine what your future self would do in any situation and then going on to do it.